Kamunyamike/Alx_DjangoLearnLab/LibraryProject/README.md

 # LibraryProject

-A Django-based project for managing books, authors, and borrowers.
+This Django project manages a simple library system with books, authors, and settings.